 Survival in deep space requires managing the extreme cold of the lunar shadow.
 Radiators on the service module expel excess heat generated by the electronics and the crew.
 If these systems fail, internal temperatures would quickly rise to lethal levels or drop until the plumbing froze.
 Water recycling systems on Orion are less complex than those on the space station due to the short duration of the flight.
 The crew carries all necessary consumables for the ten-day mission in lockers situated beneath the cabin floor.
 Waste management systems also occupy a confined space within the lower equipment bay.
 Efficiency in volume is mandatory for deep space transit.

 Orion is the primary habitat for the four astronauts during the entire mission duration.
 Its internal volume provides roughly 330 cubic feet of livable space.
 Because of this restricted environment, the crew follows a strict schedule of exercise and system checks to reduce the effects of microgravity on the human body.
-Bone density loss and fluid shifts are serious concerns for long-term lunar exploration.
+Bone density loss and fluid shifts are clear concerns for long-term lunar exploration.
 Medical kits on board include advanced diagnostic tools and medications specifically selected for radiation-induced illnesses.
 Health monitoring is constant.

 Testing the heat shield is perhaps the most critical component of the return phase.
 Upon re-entering Earth's atmosphere, the shield must withstand temperatures of 5,000 degrees Fahrenheit.
 The Avcoat material chars and erodes in a controlled manner to carry heat away from the capsule.
 Previous uncrewed tests showed minor irregularities in how the material shed during re-entry.
 Engineers redesigned sections of the shield to ensure a more uniform ablation process.
 Success here determines the safety of all future crewed landings.